mconcas/plancton/README.md

    These come with a pilot executable script as entry point.
 This script patiently waits for a job to be assigned for a fixed time then shut down itself.
 After doing the garbage collection, Plancton can spawn other containers, if fitting, and so on.
-Thus one can grant an armonic use of resources.
+Thus one can grant an harmonic use of resources.
 On the other hand in case the host owner reclaims *his* computing resources Plancton automatically detect it and more or less (customizable) quickly is able to shut down its containers to release the *cpu-shares* of the host.